uc-berkeley-w215/spring2021/project/README.md

 	- any material required during the research activities (surveys, recruiting ads, etc.)
 2. Designs, mockups, and prototypes at the appropriate level of fidelity.

-At this point you should have considered the ethical aspects of your study design.
-Quoting *from UW’s IRB Application:*

-> * Describe the reasonably foreseeable risks of harm, discomforts, and hazards to the subjects and others of the research procedures.
-For each harm, discomfort, or hazard:
-> * Describe the magnitude, probability, duration, and/or reversibility of the harm, discomfort, or hazard, AND
-> * Describe how the risks will be reduced or managed
-> Consider possible physical, psychological, social, legal, and economic harms, including possible negative effects on financial standing, employability, insurability, educational advancement or reputation.

-Also, you may include how much you would pay to each subject if you ran the experiment.
-That depends on how long it takes a subject to go through your full experiment.
-An ethical payment would be around US\$12 per hour of work (which is the minimum wage in California).
-If for example an interview takes (in average) 15 minutes, you should pay about US$3.
+Share this revised proposal in the Slack channel.

+Some aspects of your protocol you might want to consider:
+- Where will you advertise your survey/interview protocol?
+What text will you use to advertise it?
+This text is important because it should be brief, neutral, but should spark at some interest in your study.
+- What instructions will you present to your subjects?
+Same recommendations as above: brief, neutral and to the point.
+Instructions must be clear above anything else.
+Have them read by someone not in your group to make sure of that.
+- How long will it take a subject to take your survey/interview?
+The question is important because that defines how much you should pay each subject, as a proportion of the current minimal wage per hour (in California, that's about $16 per hour).
 One question that usually emerges about this is whether you can pay more (if you have the money, of course).
 The answer is yes; but you should beware of paying too much because that could be coercive.
+- Ethical aspects of your study design.
+IRB applications often require that you do the following:
+  - Describe the reasonably foreseeable risks of harm, discomforts, and hazards to the subjects and others of the research procedures.
+For each harm, discomfort, or hazard:
+    - Describe the magnitude, probability, duration, and/or reversibility of the harm, discomfort, or hazard, AND
+    - Describe how the risks will be reduced or managed
+  - Consider possible physical, psychological, social, legal, and economic harms, including possible negative effects on financial standing, employability, insurability, educational advancement or reputation.

 ### Unit 12, before the live session